Get 50% off entry to Cutty Sark and Royal Museums Greenwich special exhibitions with the National Art Pass.

 Useful information

 It is advised to book online in advance.
-If opening times or dates change due to COVID-19 restrictions, you'll be able to book an alternative date or receive a refund.
 Make sure to bring your National Art Pass with you when you visit.

 Royal Museums Greenwich is home to the National Maritime Museum and the Queen’s House art gallery as well as the Royal Observatory and Cutty Sark.
 All attractions are located within easy walking distance of each other within a UNESCO World Heritage Site.

-The National Maritime Museum and the Queen's House are free to visit, although you must book your tickets in advance.
+The National Maritime Museum and the Queen's House are free to visit, although we recommend booking tickets in advance.
 With so many things to see and do in Greenwich, it is a great destination for a fun day out both for families and independent visitors.

 Main image: Van Gogh's Sketchpad © Jin Yang Astronomy Photographer of the Year 2021